kamildevp/booxit-backend/docs/api-endpoints.md

 Required parameters:
 - members - array of members settings:
-    - id - member id (optional - if specified settings will be applied to existing member, preserving member relations to other entities, otherwise its treated as new member)
+    - id - member id (if null new member will be added)
     - user_id - user id
     - roles - array of member roles, allowed roles: ADMIN, MEMBER